Mount Aso: Geography

 The present Aso Caldera formed as a result of four huge caldera eruptions occurring over a range of 90,000–300,000 years ago.
-The caldera, one of the largest in the world, contains the city of Aso as well as Takamori and Minamiaso enclosing the caldera extends about 18 km east to west and about 25 km north to south.
+The caldera, one of the largest in the world, contains the city of Aso as well as Takamori and Minamiaso.
+The caldera extends about 18 km east to west and about 25 km north to south.
 Viewpoints from the somma overlooking the caldera are perched upon lava formed before the volcanic activity which created the present caldera.
 Ejecta from the huge caldera eruption 90,800 years ago covers more than 600 km^{3} and roughly equals the volume of Mount Fuji; with a pyroclastic flow plateau that covered a significant part of Kyushu.

 Volcanic ash from Mount Aso and Mount Kujū plays a crucial role in maintaining and replenishing the tidal flats of the Ariake Sea, which are among the largest in Japan.
 Several of the flats have been designated as Ramsar sites.
 The ash is carried from the volcanoes to the coastline by the Chikugo River, which has its source located on Aso as well.